 Making a career change, we packed up everything and relocated to Dallas, Texas where I finally had the time and space for a layout.
 I started with a 3x12 layout in the garage and began to experiment with different track plans.
 I was introduced to DCC and fell in love with model railroading all over again.
 I had time to experiment and play around with DCC and really liked the realistic way the trains operated.
-I had the layout for about 4 years and had started detail work of laying down ballast, spending a lot of time putting building kits together and starting on the actual landscaping of the layout.
+I this layout for about 4 years and had started detail work of laying down ballast, spending a lot of time putting building kits together and starting on the actual landscaping of the layout.

 trains.
 My first N-scale steam locomotive, a Consolidation 2-8-0 pictured at the left, did not run well over the numerous turnouts that I had installed on the layout.
 I had purchased a Peco Double Crossover and became so frustrated with trying to wire it for DCC and having to install under the layout switch machines, I thought to myself, there had to be an easier way to get what I wanted out of my layout which was to run trains, have a working yard and not to have to work so hard installing track, switch machines and wiring.
 I had subscribed to several railroading magazines and had been reading a lot about the Kato Unitrack.
 One afternoon, I saw a Kato Double Crossover in a local hobby shop and talked to one of the employees about Kato Unitrack.
 He told me how sold he was on it and how it was eliminating derailments and down time when trying to run trains.
 I purchased four converter tracks and headed home to give it a try.

 I have to admit I was very skeptical at first on how it would work and if I would like it, appearance and all.
 But I kept thinking, easier DCC wiring and all the switch machines concealed right in the roadbed were all worth a try.
 I got it installed in a very short time and was amazed how easy, no more spending hours installing and lining up under the layout switch machines and my steam engine had no problem navigating the turnouts.
-This is what led me to replacing all my Peco switches and replacing them with the Kato Unitrack.
+This is what led me to replacing all my Peco switches and track replacing them with the Kato Unitrack.

-I currently run 8 assorted steam engines and 11 diesels, all DCC equipped, some with sound.
+I currently run 9 assorted steam engines and 17 diesels, all DCC equipped, some with sound.
 Having a background in theatre, I have always enjoyed lighting and set design for musical productions.
 Adding the structures, roadways, backdrops and landscaping seemed like a natural for me.
 I enjoy creating a realistic setting for the trains to run in.
 This is what I intend to share on this website, my complete switch over to all Kato Unitrack, the step by step building of scenery on my layout, along with sharing images of finished sections.

 I am tackling the downtown district currently.
 As you can see from the picture below, I am really spending time and attention to detail.
 You can see the Ringling Bros. train, most of which was scratch built before the introduction of the Ringling Bros. cars by Micro Trains, passing downtown on the mainline while looking down the street between the tall buildings.